-The "shooters"-responsive, powerful, and stealthy-will trace their origins to the Air Force "Global Engagement" and the Navy "Forward, From the Sea" strategies.
-Development of air- and seabased platforms (e.g., Joint Strike Fighter, Arsenal Ship) with precision and submunitions standoff weapons, will provide for engagement of objectives across the tactical and strategic spectrum.
-In combination with Army land-based fire support forces, these shooters will be assigned in a direct support role for the engaged "scout-aimers" during critical phases of the offense.
-Their weapons inventory would be predesignated to a particular ground fighting element and be available for immediate access to attack planned targets or targets of opportunity.
-Additionally, rapidly deployed Air Force and Navy forces will provide initial theater defensive capabilities for own-force, full-dimensional protection and construct the extensive information and command and control networks required to web dispersed elements of the force together:
+The 'shooters'-responsive, powerful and stealthy-will trace their origins to the Air Force's 'Global Engagement' and the Navy's "Forward.
+From the Sea."
+Development of air and sea-based platforms (e.g. B-2, Joint Strike Fighter, Arsenal Ship.
+NSSN, and SC-21) with precision and submunition stand-off weapons, will provide for engagement of objectives across the tactical and strategic spectrum.
+In combination with Army land-based fire support forces, these shooters would be assigned in a "direct support" role for the engaged scout-aimers" during critical phases of the offense.
+Their weapons inventory would be pre-designated to a particular ground fighting element and be available for immediate access to attack planned targets or targets of opportunity.
+Additionally, rapidly deployed Air Force and Navy forces will provide initial theater defensive capabilities for own-force full dimensional protection, and construct the extensive information, command and control networks required to web dispersed elements of the force together.